Technology and the internet have touched every aspect of our lives, and business operations are no exception.

 One of the final steps is to specify the accurate business categories you want your business to appear in during local Google Searches.
 This will also influence the list of categories in your GMB profile, so we suggest reviewing how your competitors list their businesses.

-Besides, you can change or update the categories with time, which will require re-verifying your Google business profile.
+Besides, you can change or update the categories with time, which will require re-verifying your Google business profile to maintain your business’s visibility.

 Step 6

-Believe it or not, providing authentic and reliable contact information (phone number, email id, website URL) is a keystone of sales conversion.
+Believe it or not, when you add contact information such as a phone number, email address, and website URL, it becomes a keystone of sales conversion.
 Your business information may not help your customers with all of their questions, so it’s essential that they can reach out to people who will answer questions.

 If you don’t have a business website yet, Google will also give you the option to create a Google website based on the provided information.
-But local businesses should have their websites to stand out from the rest.
+However, local businesses should have their own websites to stand out from the rest.

 Step 7